Assam: Illegal coal mining affecting environment in Patkai hills

 Locals from the neighbouring villages and migrant daily labourers dig out coal with sharp tools which are carried in gunny bags and deposited at specific locations.

-Recently, opposition party Assam Jatiya Parishad (AJP) alleged that the north-eastern state is losing nearly Rs 2,000 crore revenue every month due to rampant illegal rat-hole coal mining in several places, particular in upper Assam Tinsukia district.
+Recently, opposition Assam Jatiya Parishad (AJP) alleged that the north-eastern state is losing nearly Rs 2,000 crore revenue every month due to rampant illegal rat-hole coal mining in several places, particularly in upper Assam’s Tinsukia district.

 Devojit Moran, an environmentalist said, “Around 1000 rat-hole mining are functioning in the Ledo-Margherita region of the Patkai hills.

-Earlier, many birds species were found near Saleki reserve forest are not found in that area due to deforestation and illegal mining,” Moran added.
+“Many bird species found near the Saleki reserve forest are not seen in that area due to deforestation and illegal mining,” Moran added.